-Every single client I have worked with has wanted to feel more alive and connected.
-Frankly, we all want a better life, and most of us are one hard desision away from getting there.
-My training as a psychotherapist and experiences as a human, lead me to understand that most problems are relationship problems, and perhaps the hard choices we need to make begin with hard conversations.
+Every client I have worked with wants to feel alive and more connected.
+We all want a better life, and most of us are one hard decision away from getting there.
+My training as a psychotherapist and experiences as a human lead me to understand that most problems are relationship problems, and perhaps the hard choices we make need to begin with challenging conversations.

-Brene Brown’s work around shame has revealed that there is no courage without vulnerability.
-So, making hard choices and having tough conversations will always require a risk and some exposure of our fears, weaknesses, and vulnerabilities.
-But people who can find the courage to embrace hard choices break barriers, live boldly, and become whole humans.
+Brené Brown’s work around shame has revealed, “There is no courage without vulnerability.”
+So, making hard choices and having tough conversations will always require risk and some exposure to our fears, weaknesses, and vulnerabilities.
+But people who can find the courage to embrace hard choices will break barriers, live boldly, and become whole humans.

-The work of transforming one’s life, begins with honest reflection on formative experiences, an acceptance of possibility, sorting out core beliefs and values, and finally engaging in choice and practice for an outcome of change.
+Transforming one’s life begins with an honest reflection on formative experiences, accepting possibility, sorting out core beliefs and values, and finally engaging in choice and practice for an outcome of change.

 No matter where or when we are, change is possible.
 A richer life is ahead.

 Research shows us that the most effective element in therapy is the rapport between the client and the therapist.
 The days of benevolent listeners and blank slates are beginning to fade into the past as clients want to hear a new perspective or have a meaningful exchange about their feelings and experiences.